Edificio Armada de Chile: Return to democracy until the present

 Ceremony of the Armada in the interior of the building, in 2011.

 Following the Chilean transition to democracy, the building remained under the control of the Chilean Navy and housing the Comandancia en Jefe de la Primera Zona Naval, the Guarnición Militar de Valparaíso and the Cantón de Reclutamiento 23.
 Even if there have appeared opinions in favor of returning the building to its original use as seat of local politics, as of 2008 neither the Intendencia nor other authorities have asked for transferring the possession of the building.

 In 2013, the Centro de Estudios Patrimoniales of the Pontificia Universidad Católica de Valparaíso, commissioned by the Armada de Chile and with the support of the Consejo de Monumentos Nacionales and the municipality of Valparaíso, restored the facade of the building.
 The exterior of the building was completely painted over.
 The then grey building was painted blue, similar to its original color.
 Also was installed a LED lighting system for highlighting the building at the night.

 Since it was opened until now, the building have been used to host official foreign visits.
-Like example, in 2016 the Prince Edward, Earl of Wessex was received with honors.
+Like example, in 2016 Prince Edward, Earl of Wessex was received with honors.